Fremantle for Families – How to Spend a Day in Fremantle with the Family

 The front section of the market called ‘The Hall’ has a real variety of shops and stalls, selling everything from handicrafts to handmade soaps.
 Kids love the Fremantle Markets Toy Shop and Fremantle Candy Store, where sweets are made right before your eyes.

-Kick back in the Esplanade Park
+Kick Back in Esplanade Park

 Saunter down Essex Street to the Esplanade Park with its enormous Norfolk Island pines.
 A popular location for festivals, fairs and sporting events, there is always something going on in the shady park.